Principal Component Analysis (PCA)

 Dataset selects the dataset to analyze.

 Variables for PCA selects the variables for the analysis.
-Only numeric columns are selectable.
-Columns with nominal/ordinal scale or date/datetime type are grayed out with a tooltip indicating that conversion is required.
-To use categorical variables, convert them to dummy variables using Dummy Coding first.
+Numeric columns whose measurement scale is interval or ratio, and boolean columns, are selectable.
+Boolean values are treated as 0/1.
+All other columns are grayed out with a tooltip indicating that conversion is required.
 At least 2 variables are required.

 Preprocessing selects the preprocessing method.